Atlanta Dream Team Chiro/Former Falcons · 13 yrs/PFCS Hall of Fame/Best of Gwinnett ’12 to ’26

 What does a first visit cost?

 A new-patient evaluation includes consultation, exam, imaging review when relevant, and your first treatment.
 Specific fees depend on the case complexity.
 We're cash-pay.
 We don't bill insurance.
-We accept HSA, FSA, all major credit cards, and cash, and provide an itemized superbill at every visit so you can submit for out-of-network reimbursement on your own.
+We accept HSA, FSA, all major credit cards, and cash, and offer itemized superbills through our ChiroHealth membership program so you can submit for out-of-network reimbursement on your own.
 Pricing & payment details →

 Is Dr. Joe the right chiropractor for me if I'm not an athlete?